khalti/sane-api/readme.md

 model returns `True`.

 ## Serializer
+### Problems
+- different users/groups have different level of access to readable and writable fields
+- maintaining multiple serializers for different users/groups or apis is complex and difficult to maintain

+### Solution
+- let serializer return readable and writable fields based upon users/groups.

 Every new serializer must extend `SaneSerializer` or `SaneModelSerializer`.
 Extend `SaneModelSerializer` for serializing model instances else extend `SaneSerializer`.

-Every new serializer must implement `get_readable_fields` and `get_writable_fields` else `Sane api` will throw an exception complaning about it.
+Every new serializer must implement `get_readable_fields` and `get_writable_fields` else `Sane api` will complain about it.

 ### get_readable_fields
 This method must conditionally return readable fields.